secretstartups/handbook/business-technology/data-team/data-catalog/index.html.md

 ## Sisense Dashboards

-Sisense is our enterprise standard BI tool and is used across the company for data visualization, reporting, and analysis.
+[Sisense](https://about.gitlab.com/handbook/business-technology/data-team/platform/periscope/) (formerly known as Periscope) is our enterprise standard BI tool and is used across the company for data visualization, reporting, and analysis.
+The [SAFE Data Access Framework](https://about.gitlab.com/handbook/legal/safe-framework/) is used to segment Sisense dashboards into SAFE and non-SAFE categories.

+## Data By Subject Area

 ### Marketing